fred-brenner/InfernoSaber---BeatSaber-Automapper/Readme.md

 # Development branch for Mapper algorithm
 use main branch for a stable environment

+## Flexible Automapper for Beatsaber made for any difficulty

+    Automapper with fully adjustable difficulty (inpsired by star difficulty) ranging from easy maps (1) to Expert++ maps (10+)

+    New: Generate BeatSaber maps using AI with the convenience of Google Drive storage.
+    Use the Google Colab template included in the repository without the need of hardware.

+    Alternative: Install the project locally with anaconda (not recommended)

 ## Roadmap 2023
-March:

-    Deploy model on website

 May:

-    add bombs before unpredicted patterns
+    Publish InfernoSaber
+    Add bombs in unused spaces (?)
-    add obstacles in unused spaces
+    Add obstacles in unused spaces

 Mid of 2023:

     Create Obstacle AI Model
+    Create InfernoSaber server (?)

 End of 2023:

     Create Cardio Obstacle AI Model
-    Check out Reinforcment Models
+    Check out Reinforcement Models

 ## Automapper for Beatsaber made for expert+ levels

-    New: Generate BeatSaber maps using AI with the convenience of Google Drive storage.
-    Use the Google Colab template included in the repository without the need of hardware.

 Extract maps from Beatsaber/Bsaber to feed them into AI models.
-Map versions with custom modded data (values out of normal boundaries) are excluded, so the data is as smooth as possible.
+Map versions with custom modded data (values out of normal boundaries) are excluded, so that the data is as smooth as possible.

 Automapper is trained on expert+ maps for average 6 notes-per-second in prediction